drewxs/coversy/server/README.md

 ### Configuration

-Include the server .env file in the root of this directory.
+Include the server .env file in /server.

 ### Development